dmcalli2/malnutrition/README.md

 ## Modelling choices

 Since the studies [frequently collapsed categories of malnutrition severity](</Data/Collapsed_Uncollapsed numbers.csv>) , we chose to estimate the odds ratios using a Bayesian model, as this will allow us to use all of the data to estimate the odds ratios for each possible comparison.

+The modelling can handle the fact that, for some studies, the event data for the malnutrition categories are collapsed.
+We need to make a decision how to handle the fact that the total number in each malnutrition category is also collaped.

+In [01_maln.md](Scripts/01_maln.md) I have explored some options for dealing with this problem.

 ## Key Points Regarding Specific Studies